ricardoom/dominotrono/content/about/cv.md

 - Owner and maintainer of codebase built with Jekyll, SCSS, Javascript, and HTML.

-- Improved design and deployment efforts by utilizing technologies include Gulp, git, Github, and npm.
+- Improved design and deployment efforts by utilizing technologies that include Gulp, git, Github, and npm.

 - Designed, developed, and maintained a system of custom SVG icons used across many of NYPL’s web properties.